 What are the cheapest tickets at the Proms?

 That'd be the 'promming' tickets.
-1,350 are available for every single Proms performance, and cost just £6 each.
-The catch is that you'll need to queue up on the night, and buy them from the box office (they now take contactless as well as cash).
+Around 1,000 are available for every single Proms performance, and cost just £7.12 each.
+The catch is you can only buy them on the day of that Prom.

 What exactly is promming anyway?

 It's short for promenade, and in this case means you don't get a seat.
 You choose whether to head up into the gallery (spectacular views, and you can indeed stroll around a bit), or into the arena (tends to be more cramped, but you can see the performers up close).
 You can take a picnic in with you but any booze may be confiscated.
 Boo.